-Each month, we work to create awareness of another illness that is plaguing our modern lives.
+It seems that each month, we work to create awareness of another illness that is plaguing our modern lives.
 We host runs, walks and any number of events to raise money for research to find the cure for disease after disease.
 We struggle and struggle but no answers or 'cures' seem to come, right?

 What?
 It’s true.
 My husband was a strict adherent to a very austere vegan macrobiotic approach to eating and he was also a seriously committed distance runner (still is…so you know there’s a happy ending coming here).